Influential social psychologist Dr. Jonathan Haidt gave a Ted Talk last Friday in which he discussed a new addition to his moral foundations theory.

 Dr. Haidt went on to describe how he has been able to apply this finding in his moral psychology lab.

-“When I wanted to see whether someone was a liberal or conservative, I usually ask them if incest is permissible.
+“Up until recently, when I wanted to see whether someone was a liberal or conservative I would ask them if they considered incest permissible.
 But now I just ask them what their favourite song from ‘Hamilton’ is, and if they can answer that question their political orientation is obvious.”